DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2023-02-08-user-account.md

 ### Sharing user data with consuming services

-We can share the data points we collect in TSA with the consuming services we are integrating with.
+We can share the data points we collect in TSA with the consuming services we’re integrating with.
 We can pre-populate the consuming service’s personal details (name and date of birth) section, so the user does not have to enter them each time they use a teacher service.
 This data is available to consuming services but is read-only.

 If their personal details have changed or are wrong, they can correct them in the TSA.
 By capturing name and date of birth centrally in TSA we’re reducing the chances of different services capturing different details